 A bond is a form of loan that provides the borrower with external funds to finance long-term investments.
-In the case of government bonds In Nigeria, they are used in financing current expenditure.
+In the case of government bonds In Nigeria, they are used in financing current expenditures.

 Just like stocks, bonds are securities but a major difference between them is that stockholders own equity in a company while bondholders are just lenders in the company.
 As a result, bondholders have priority over stockholders.

 Another difference between the two is that bonds have a defined time when they mature and are redeemed while stocks remain indefinitely outstanding.

 Bonds in Nigeria are as safe investments and as such, are appealing to nervous investors.
 Bonds can generate a steady stream of income for these individuals, even when the stock market becomes volatile.

 That doesn’t mean bonds are risk-free.
 Some bonds can be highly risky, as well.
 There are different kinds of bonds in Nigeria that offer different options to investors.

 For instance, you can redeem some bonds before their agreed-upon maturity date, while some bonds can be switched for shares of a company.
 Bonds have their unique levels of risk, and their credit rating can determine these risks.

 1. Treasury Bonds

 The federal government issues treasury bonds.
-They are the safest bonds you can find; although this depends on the country issuing bonds.
+They are the safest bonds you can find; although this depends on the country issuing the bonds.

 When compared with other types of bonds in Nigeria, treasury bonds possess the lowest yields.
 This is because they are somewhat safe, and you know what they say, the safer your assets, the lower the returns.

 2. Municipal Bonds